-FIGURE 2.
-The predicted signal S(U+Th) from uranium and thorium geo-neutrinos at Borexino as a function of radiogenic heat production rate H(U+Th).
-The green area denotes the region allowed by BSE constraint.
-The black solid line denotes the central value (c.v.) of the signal measured by Borexino collaboration [29]; the dotted lines are the 1σ uncertainties of this measurement.
+Figure 2: The predicted signal S(U+Th) from uranium and thorium geo-neutrinos at Borexino as a function of radiogenic heat production rate H(U+Th).
+The shaded area denotes the region allowed by BSE constraint.
+The black solid line denotes the best values reported by Borexino collaboration; the dotted lines are the $1\sigma$ uncertainties of this measurement.